 “This is a conversation that’s not comfortable, but it’s necessary,” Smith said.
 “We are living in a time where it is becoming more common for there to be some type of situation where this training is definitely necessary.
 It’s putting the power back in the people’s hand of saving your own life.
 This training will tell you exactly what to do when these problems arise.”

 All Montgomery County schools are also using a program called Social Sentinel.

 “With Social Sentinel,” said Wright, “they oversee social media.
 Anything that is posted on social media, we have monikers, or abbreviations [for] anything dealing with name association.
 Say if the word ‘shoot’ comes across or ‘shootings’ or ‘gun’ it will actually pick up an alert.
 It’s a geographical area that they alert anything near the Dayton public schools area.”

 We are living in a time where it is becoming more common for there to be some type of situation where this training is definitely necessary.
 It’s putting the power back in the people’s hand of saving your own life.

 Wright said schools continue to expand the number of security cameras and metal detectors, and continued training throughout the school year.

 Wright and Smith agreed that “awareness” was the number one goal of their training.

 “Awareness for people to speak up,” Smith said.
 “You see something, you know something, say something.
-We cannot emphasize that enough.”Grab the FREE WDTN News App for iPhone or Android.
+We cannot emphasize that enough.”Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.